 Please make sure to bring in your water bottle every day, filled with lovely fresh water.

 Fruit is provided daily but you may also bring in fruit to eat at playtime each day if there is something you particularly enjoy.

 We have PE on Tuesday and Wednesday, please ensure your child has their PE kit in school with them everyday.

 Girls, please have your hair tied back on PE days.

 It would be brilliant if all of the children were able to dress and undress themselves independently, including doing up their own shoes.

 We do reading every day and so you need to make sure that your Reading Record comes to school in your Book Bag every morning.
 That way it will always be ready should you need to change it or if you need to read individually with somebody.
 Make sure your grown up writes in your Reading Record every evening when you read to them at home.
-You will have real books to take home and read as well as all of the books allocated to you on school’s wonderful Bug Club.

 Your homework will be given out on a Thursday and it is due back by the following Tuesday.
 As well as weekly maths you have a Themed Homework overview where there are lots of activities for you to have a go at.
 Each half term there is a new overview based on our topic.

 Please click on the links below to find out more about the skills and knowledge your child will be learning.